danceconvention/dcnet-public/contrib/ofstudio/DCevent.js/readme.md

 ## Install

-1. Download `dcevent.min.js` to your website directory
+1. Download `dcevent.min.js` into your website directory
 2. Place `<script>` tag near the bottom of your page.
 Example:
 `<script src="dcevent.min.js"></script>`

 ## Usage

-Place container somewhere in the page like this:
+Place container code somewhere in your page like this:

 `<div data-dcevent="69750" data-contest="Fast Feet Strictly" data-select="couples"></div>`

-This will output list of formed _couples_ of _Fast Feet Strictly_ contest of event with ID _69750_.
+This will output list of formed `couples` of `Fast Feet Strictly` contest of event with ID `69750`.

 ### Parameters
 - `data-dcevent`: ID of your event.
 Event ID can be found on danceconvention website.
 For example: